Get Registered as a Family Child Care HomeTHE REGISTRATION PROCESS

 * This registration is in effect for 3 years as long as you continue to comply with the rules and the law and reside at the same address.

-Step V - Within 90 days of being registered, a licensing consultant will inspect your home to assess your compliance with the licensing rules and law.
+Step V - Within 90 days of being registered, your licensing consultant will inspect your home to assess your compliance with the licensing rules and law.
+Your licensing consultant may take pictures to document their findings.
 It is your responsibility to be in compliance with the rules and law.
 The Family and Group Home Compliance Record (BCAL-4601) summarizes the rules you must follow.